gilt/tech-blog/_posts/2016-06-24-restful-api-design-principles.md

     }
 }
 ```
-Such a response means that there is a link that the client could follow to do more operations.
-The relationship between the link and the current response is defined by *"ref"* field, the URL of the resource this link points to is defined by *"href"* field, and the type of document returned by that link is defined by *"type"* field.
+Such a response means that there is a link that the client could follow to perform more operations.
+The relationship between the link and the current response is defined by the *"rel"* field, the URL of the resource this link points to is defined by the *"href"* field, and the type of document returned by this link is defined by the *"type"* field.

 The RESTful API design which uses hypermedia is called [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).
 The APIs of GitHub are HATEOAS APIs.
 If you try to ```GET https://api.github.com``` , you will get a list of available resources' URLs. e.g.:
 ```